gatsbyjs/rfcs/text/0001-github-issue-labels.md

 ### Implementation steps

-- [ ] collate any feedback on this RFC
+- [x] collate any feedback on this RFC
-- [ ] for 'redundant' labels, add their issues to the appropriate projects
+- [x] for 'redundant' labels, add their issues to the appropriate projects
-- [ ] rename, delete and add labels
+- [x] rename, delete and add labels
-- [ ] start labelling up _new_ and _recently updated_ issues
+- [x] start labelling up _new_ and _recently updated_ issues

+### Labels after implementing this RFC

+See [Gatsby's labels list](https://github.com/gatsbyjs/gatsby/labels) for the live list of labels.

 # Drawbacks